edisedis777/Sales-Performance-Dashboard/README.md

 ## Overview

-This Sales Performance Dashboard is a web-based visualization tool designed to provide in-depth insights into sales data.
+This Sales Performance Dashboard is a web-based visualization designed to provide in-depth insights into sales data.
 Built with modern web technologies, the dashboard offers a dynamic and interactive way to analyze sales performance across various dimensions.

 ## 🌟 Features